rehierl/node-tree-outliner/1-1-4-node-trees/1-3-subtree.md

 A **strict/proper induced subgraph** `S` is an induced subgraph formed from another graph `G` by removing at least one vertex - i.e. `(#T < #V)`.

-Note that a proper induced subgraph may still have the same edge subset as its super-graph - i.e. not necessarily `(#U < #E)`.
+Note that a proper induced subgraph may still have the same edge-subset as its super-graph - i.e. not necessarily `(#U < #E)`.
 That is because a proper induced subgraph may be formed by removing only isolated vertices from its super-graph.